DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/EmptyItem/EmptyItem.md

 ---
 ---
 ##### shortDescription
-This article describes configuration options of an empty form item.
+This article describes configuration properties of an empty form item.

 ---
 An empty item used to add a space between neighboring items.